 The Road Services Division worked with Puget Sound Regional Council modeling staff to run a model scenario with a forecast year of 2044.
 Raw model output was analyzed by King County planning staff.
-The forecast three-hour p.m. peak period (afternoon rush hour) traffic volumes on state facilities were mapped to review performance on state facilities, as shown in Figure 9, "Puget Sound Regional Council 2044 Travel Model Forecast for State Facilities in Unincorporated King County."
+The forecast three-hour p.m. peak period (afternoon rush hour) traffic volumes on state facilities were mapped to review performance on state facilities, as shown in Figure 6, "Puget Sound Regional Council 2044 Travel Model Forecast for State Facilities in Unincorporated King County."
 Modeled traffic volumes and roadway capacities on county roads were also reviewed for indications of potential future congestion.
-Road segments where traffic volumes exceeded roadway capacities (ratios greater than one) were also mapped, as shown in Figure 10, "Puget Sound Regional Council 2044 Travel Model Congestion Forecast for Unincorporated King County."
+Road segments where traffic volumes exceeded roadway capacities (ratios greater than one) were also mapped, as shown in Figure 7, "Puget Sound Regional Council 2044 Travel Model Congestion Forecast for Unincorporated King County."
 Planning and engineering staff considered Travel Model analysis and other factors in the development of projects for King County's Transportation Needs Report.

-Detailed information on the traffic forecasting model and assumptions used for the Comprehensive Plan, including the Regional Transportation Plan's Regional Capacity Project List, are available from the Puget Sound Regional Council.
+Detailed information on the traffic forecasting model and assumptions used for the Comprehensive Plan are available from the Puget Sound Regional Council.